hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 # Run Chainhook as a service using Bitcoind

-Chainhoook node can interact with Bitcoin and Stacks blockchains.
-However, chainhook can get blocks from either bitcoind or Stacks.
-This document helps you with running chainhook as a service using Bitcoind.
+This document helps you configure Bitcoind and chainhook nodes to extract on-chain data based on the predicate definition.

 ## Prerequisites

-### Setting up a bitcoin node
+### Setting up a Bitcoin node

 - Install bitcoind using [this](https://bitcoin.org/en/bitcoin-core/) link.
 Ingesting blocks using bitcoind happens through zeromq, an embedded networking library in the bitcoind installation package.

 Bitcoind installation will download binaries in a zip format, `bitcoin-22.0-osx64.tar.gz`.
 You can extract the zip file to view the folders.
 Expand the `bin` folder to see the bitcoind executable files.

-- Navigate to your project folder and create a new file and rename it to `bitcoin.conf` on your local machine.
+- Navigate to your project folder, create a new file, and rename it to `bitcoin.conf` on your local machine.
 Copy the below configuration to the `bitcoin.conf` file.
 - Get the downloaded path of the bitcoind from the [prerequisites section](#prerequisites) and use it in the `datadir` configuration below.
 - Set a username of your choice for bitcoind and use it in the `rpcuser` configuration below.
 - Set a password of your choice for bitcoind and use it in the `rpcpassword` configuration below.